 based on Roman interpretation of Aristotle's concept 'anima'.

-'intelligence' is a BELIEF.
+the quality 'intelligence' is a BELIEF.

 Aristotle grew up at the Macedonian court and until near death never left this world.

 Nearly all his life Aristotle tried to explain all natural phenomena in a logical manner.

 Aristotle wondered what made (in his view) dead stuff into plants, animals and humans that are able to change, and could make no sense of it.